Kendriya Vidyalaya Sangathan: Schools

 One school in Tsimalakha, Bhutan, was transferred to the Bhutanese Government, thus ceasing to be a Kendriya Vidyalaya (then known as Indo-Bhutan Central School (IBCS)) in 1989, after one of the major Indo-Bhutan projects (the Chukhha Hydal power project) was near completion.
 Indian Government employees were gradually transferred back to their own country.

 All the schools share a common syllabus and offer bilingual instruction, in English and Hindi.
 They are co-educational.
 Sanskrit is taught as a compulsory subject from classes VI to VIII and as an optional subject until class XII.
 Students in classes VI to VIII could study the German language until November 2014, when the scheme was discontinued.
 But was again recontinued and is available in some schools until class 10.
 In Moscow, students are given an opportunity to choose French or Russian as their third or second language.

 Tuition fees are charged for Kendriya Vidyalaya students have to pay the school development fund (Vidyalaya Vikas Nidhi), with the proceeds spent on the development of that particular school.
 Students from Scheduled Castes and Scheduled Tribes and children of KVS employees are exempt from tuition fees.
 Girls who are their parents' only child from class VI onward are exempt from tuition and school development fund.

+A significant aspect of Kendriya Vidyalaya culture is the daily recitation of a common prayer during morning assemblies.
+This prayer, often delivered in Sanskrit or Hindi, includes the verse:

+"Daya kar daan vidya ka humein paramatma dena".
+Translation: "O God, be merciful and grant us the gift of knowledge."
+This ritual not only instills a sense of discipline but also reflects the educational ethos of seeking divine guidance in the pursuit of knowledge.

 KVS also had the MP Quota which involved some special provision under which admissions are given.
-Members of Lok Sabha & Rajya Sabha could recommend a few number of students for the admission.
+Members of Lok Sabha and Rajya Sabha could recommend a few number of students for the admission.
 These Special Provisions only worked in KVs located in the constituency of the MP concerned.
 All members of parliament could recommend up to six students from their constituency for admission to a Kendriya Vidyalaya.
 From the academic session 2016–17, the quota had been increased to 10 students.